List of countries by total fertility rate: Non-governmental organizations ranking lists

+Methodological challenges

-1- Changes in figures of fertility rates by country from one year to another do not always reflect an actual increase or decrease of fertility rates in a certain country, but instead reflect a change made due to more accurate and updated information from sources.
+Changes in figures of fertility rates by country from one year to another do not always reflect an actual increase or decrease of fertility rates in a certain country, but instead reflect a change made due to more accurate and updated information from sources.

-2- Figures of fertility rates by country and their ranking are based on single referenced sources, from organizations that investigate demographic issues.
+Figures of fertility rates by country and their ranking are based on single referenced sources, from organizations that investigate demographic issues.
 In several instances, they do not correspond with other sources, such as other organizations and sources that are referenced in the individual demographics by country, which can be accessed by clicking on the names of the countries.
 These differences can be due to several factors, including primary sources, data quality, and methodology.